 The master services agreement acts as the framework of legal terms that is signed before a statement of work is agreed upon.
 The MSA governs the overall relationship between the service provider and the customer, while the statement of work defines the details of a particular project.
 The statement of work will incorporate the terms of the master services agreement, which means the SoW and MSA will work alongside each other.
 The parties will therefore be bound by both the terms of the MSA and the SoW.

 Our Master Services Agreement template can be found here.

 After the MSA is in place, one or more statements of work can be entered into for several different projects at a time.
 Once the content has been agreed and the statement of work is signed, the parties can commence the project.

-Why create a statement of work using Docue?
+Why use Docue to create your own statement of work template?

 Consistency: Docue is simple to use and can help you to ensure your contracts are consistent, as each statement of work template gives users the option to include the key clauses each time they draft a new SoW.

 Quick creation and e-signature: You can select the type of SoW that will be suitable for the project and tailor it to suit your circumstances.
 Once you have finished creating the document, you can send the contract to each party for e-signing.